-5.26.
-The Authority noted that the tax has been determined by applying a provisional tax rate.
+4.26.
+The Authority notes that the tax has been determined by applying a provisional tax rate.
 While doing so the previous year losses are not carried forward.
+The Authority seeks stakeholder's comments on the same.

 Revised Aggregate Revenue Requirement